Skip to main content

 The complexities of New York’s no-fault insurance system require experienced legal counsel who understands both the substantive law and the critical procedural requirements that can affect claim outcomes.
 If your medical practice is facing challenges with no-fault claims, verification demands, or insurance denials, don’t let procedural missteps jeopardize your recovery.

-As a Long Island attorney with extensive experience in no-fault litigation, I have helped countless healthcare providers and accident victims navigate these complex procedural requirements and secure the compensation they deserve.
+As a Long Island attorney with extensive experience in no-fault litigation, I have helped countless healthcare providers and accident victims address these complex procedural requirements and secure the compensation they deserve.
 Whether you’re dealing with improperly captioned demands, business record foundation issues, or insurance company denial tactics, experienced legal counsel can make the difference between successful recovery and claim dismissal.

 Call 516-750-0595 for a free consultation to discuss your no-fault insurance claim or procedural challenges.
 Don’t let technical procedural requirements prevent you from recovering the compensation you’re entitled to under New York law.